teambean/BeanCash/README.md

 Bean Cash (Ticker: BITB) is a re-brand of BitBean.
 Bean Cash brings forward BitBean's legacy of lightening-fast transactions and a rock-solid network, with a mature blockchain--that is over 6 years old!
 6 years is a long time in the "crypto-currency" space!
 In this time, Beancash has not hardforked or had a transaction roll-back.
 Bean Cash is developed by Bean Core, a virtual company comprised of individuals and entities around the world, with the purpose of moving development forward and helping to bring about consensus among the community.
 Bean Cash's mission: "To be an enduring digital currency, with high integrity, a store of value and a means of exchange of value in every day transactions -- that stands the test of time!"

-Bean Cash is a digital currency and network based of of the original Bitcoin reference, with improvements that are ecological friendly (Proof of Bean Consensus), larger block sizes -- improving scalability, faster block targets --increasing speed, with overall lightening fast transactions!
-It features an innovative Proof of Bean (PoB) algorithm that more closely resembles traditional Proof of Work (PoW) crypto currencies, but without all the electricity demands and custom hardware as required to mine in traditional POW.
-Bean Cash is the first digital currency to implement a maximum of 20MB blocks, based off Gavin Andersen's proposals to fix Bitcoin's scalability limitations.
-Bean Cash is designed from the ground-up to be a transaction-centric and superior form of currency, for exchange of value in on-line purchases (idealy suited for micro-transactions) and purchases with traditional brick-and-mortar merchants.
+Bean Cash is a digital currency and network based on the original Bitcoin reference, with improvements that are ecological friendly.
+BitBean pioneered static block rewards in a "Proof of Stake" consensus system (Proof of Bean) and was the first to have a maximum of 10MB block sizes.
+These changes improved scalability, and along with faster block targets, increased speed and number of transactions per second!
+The Proof of Bean (PoB) algorithm closely resembles traditional Proof of Work (PoW) crypto currencies, but without all the electricity demands and custom hardware required to mine a traditional POW crypto.
+Bean Cash is the first digital currency to implement a maximum of 10MB blocks, based off Gavin Andersen's proposals to fix Bitcoin's scalability limitations.
+Bean Cash is designed from the ground-up to be transaction-centric and a superior form of currency, on-line purchases and in-person.

 In it's mission to be a transaction-centric digital currency with real world use, one of the goals for Bean Cash, is solving the "last mile issue" in the digital currency space.
 Specifically, the "last mile issue" deals with implimentation of infrastructure at the point of use.
-Instramental in this objective will be working with companies that are willing to implement Bean Cash at the Point of Sale/Service.
-Bean Cash is designed to support a network with over 1,300 TPS (Transactions Per Second), effecively being able to compete with companies such as PayPal.

 As developers of Bean Cash, we are not looking to re-impliment a transaction system, based on the "Check/Cheque" model (et al. Bitcoin), where a merchant approves a transaction based on simple verification, and settlement happens much latter.
 That kind of model does not provide any more value than existing, charge back prone, credit cards.